arnavcs/software-rasterizer/README.md

-# software-raycaster
+# software-rasterizer

-The mechanics of the raycasting are discussed in detail in
+More control over the scene being rasterized to come.

+See the website in action at [https://arnavcs.github.io/software-rasterizer/](https://arnavcs.github.io/software-rasterizer/).